ElektraInitiative/libelektra/src/plugins/quickdump/README.md

 Thanks to https://github.com/stoklund/varint for listing various integer encodings.

-## Old Formats

-All old versions can still be read by this plugin, but we will always write the newest format.

-### Version 1

-The first version used the magic number `0x454b444200000001` and stored the full keynames, instead of one relative to the parent key.

-### Version 2

-The second version used the magic number `0x454b444200000001` and always used 64-bit integers to store the length of strings.

 ## Usage

 Like any other storage plugin, you simply use `quickdump` during mounting, import or export.